Today, Bill 201 – Protection of Students with Life-Threatening Allergies Act has become law in Alberta and will come into effect in January 2020.

 Bill 201 incorporates proven strategies for maintaining schools as safe and welcoming places for children with food allergy.
 This new law will require publicly-funded school boards to create an anaphylaxis policy that includes:

-- Strategies to reduce the risk for students
+- Strategies to reduce the risk for all students with potentially life-threatening allergies

 - A communication plan for the school community